ujjwal-py/Todolist-MERN/README.md

 PORT= # port number where you want to run the backend
 ```
 ## Todo
+- [x] Add a navbar and enable routing
-- [ ] Detailed Task viewing and updating by using react router dom
+- [ ] Detailed Task viewing and updating
 - [ ] Better UI

 **I swear this is the last todolist project**